franklevel/coop-api/README.md

-# Serverless Nodejs Rest API with TypeScript And MongoDB Atlas
+# IP Tracing App

-This is simple REST API that enables to perform an IP lookup returning useful information.
+This is simple REST API that runs an IP lookup returning distances between the origin IP address and the United States default coordinates.
+It also retrieves a information about the currencies of both countries and some statistics.

 ## Use Cases